-- Restart school from a withdrawal status; or - Obtain an official transcript.
+• Restart school from a withdrawal status

 Appeals to this policy may be made to the Campus President in writing.
 The Campus President will notify the student in writing regarding the outcome of the appeal.

 Academic Units of Credit

 One semester credit hour equals 45 units (and one quarter credit hour equals 30 units), comprised of the following academic activities: